butterflychair123/STONK5/README.md

 - **Burned total**: `1,000,000,000 - current on-chain supply`, via one `getTokenSupply` RPC call — the same calculation stonk5.com's own frontend does.
-- **Locked total**: `/locked` shows two numbers — "in the vault" (a direct token-balance check of the public vault address that accumulates $STONK5 before its weekly sweep) and "locked" (tokens already swept into Jupiter Lock's 5-year escrow).
+- **Locked total**: `/burn` (same as `/locked`) shows the burned total plus two more numbers — "in the vault" (a direct token-balance check of the public vault address that accumulates $STONK5 before its weekly sweep) and "locked" (tokens already swept into Jupiter Lock's 5-year escrow), plus a combined burned+locked+vault total.
 The escrow total isn't exposed by a single RPC call, so it's reconstructed by scanning the vault's transaction history for its periodic outgoing transfers and summing them — the same heuristic technique used for the round timer.
 Like the round timer, this may need threshold tuning (`LOCK_SWEEP_THRESHOLD_TOKENS` in `scraper.py`) if the number doesn't match stonk5.com's own `/burn-lock` page — send back the bot's output and the real numbers if so.